 Mr. Saviuk graduated from Concordia University (B.Comm) and started his career in accounting at KPMG.
 He quickly moved to venture capital investing through Manitex Capital Inc., a company he co-founded over 30 years ago, and which still actively invests in emerging companies with a focus on the life science, renewable energy and sustainable resource sectors.
 He also co-founded Valeo Pharma in 2003 and has since served as its President and CEO.
-Mr. Saviuk transformed Valeo Pharma (VPH:CSE) from its early years as an in-licensor of established brands to a fast growing full service, publicly listed, Canadian pharmaceutical company and was also instrumental in the sale of certain assets to Valeant Canada.
+Mr. Saviuk transformed Valeo Pharma from its early years as an in-licensor of established brands to a fast-growing full service Canadian pharmaceutical company and was also instrumental in the sale of certain assets to Valeant Canada.
 In addition to Mr. Saviuk's executive management experience, he is well acquainted with key corporate governance issues having served on numerous boards of both public and private companies.

-Michael Buschmann - Director and Chief Scientific Officer (57 years old)
+Michael Buschmann - Director and Chief Scientific Officer (58 years old)

 Michael Buschmann is a director and Chief Scientific Officer of the Corporation since February 5, 2015 and is currently Head of the Department of Bioengineering at the Volgenau School of Engineering of George Mason University since August 2017.
 He was a Professor at Polytechnique Montréal from June 1994 to August 2018.
-Professor Buschmann has a PhD in Medical Engineering and Medical Physics from Massachusetts Institute of Technology IT and Harvard University, with postdoctoral training in cartilage repair and histology completed at the

-University of Bern in Switzerland.
+Professor Buschmann has a PhD in Medical Engineering and Medical Physics from MIT and Harvard University, with postdoctoral training in cartilage repair and histology completed at the University of Bern in Switzerland.
 From 1994 to 2017, he has conducted a multidisciplinary research program at Polytechnique Montréal that focuses on the use of biomaterials to repair meniscus, rotator cuff and cartilage and to deliver mRNA and small interfering RNA using nanovectors.

-Caroline Hoemann - Director (59 years old)
+Caroline Hoemann - Director (60 years old)

 Caroline Hoemann is a director of the Corporation since April 30, 2015 and is currently a Professor at the Volgenau School of Engineering of George Mason University since August 2017.
-She was a Professor of the Department of Chemical and Biomedical Engineering and Institute of Biomedical Engineering at Polytechnique Montréal from October 2005 to August 2018.
-Professor Hoemann has a M.Sc. in Applied Biology and a PhD in Toxicology from Massachusetts Institute of Technology as well as a B.A. in Biochemistry from the University of California at San Diego.
+She is also a Professor of the Department of Chemical and Biomedical Engineering and Institute of Biomedical Engineering at Polytechnique Montréal since October 2005.
+Professor Hoemann has a M.Sc. in Applied Biology and a PhD in Toxicology from MIT as well as a B.A. in Biochemistry from the University of California at San Diego.
 She is a principal investigator of a research program that investigates the use of biomaterials to guide bone and cartilage regeneration.

 Tom E.S.
-Wright - Director (66 years old)
+Wright - Director (67 years old)